 — Elliott Erwitt

 I create images non-traditionally, that connect to the humanity of the person being photographed.

 Making photos is at the core of who I am.
 I learned to make pictures before I learned to drive.
 As a child, armed with my grandfathers Rollei, the first portrait I remember making was of my mother, who agreed to jump into a large bush of flowers and peek out at me.
 It was weird, and I was hooked.
 In college, studying with one of Ansel Adam's former assistants, I was obsessed with creating stark nudes in the studio and doing things with darkroom chemistry that is definitely not recommended.
 It got even weirder, and I loved it.
 As a starving artist in San Francisco, printing for Jock Sturges, I would ride around on buses at all hours of the night capturing the degradation of the city on a Hasselblad.
 The irony wasn't lost on me, and I knew I needed to shake things up.

 I deviated from my passion, and delved into a decade long career in graphic design and art direction.
 I designed one-sheets in LA, and art directed advertising campaigns in NYC.
 It was only after art directing the first HD Film Festival in Manhattan, and working with incredibly impassioned directors, that I knew I had to get back to my life's work, photography.

-In 2006 I opened my California studio, diving headlong into creative portraiture, and haven't looked back.
+In 2006 I opened my studio in Mendocino, CA, diving headlong into creative portraiture, and haven't looked back.
 After a workshop with Frank Ockenfels 3 I came to the realization, I have no fear of failure, but of not trying.